benj-sic/mulytics.net/README.md

-# μ-lytics
+# Mulytics

 A professional website for bioinformatics and biostatistics consulting services.

 ## Overview

-μ-lytics is a consulting company specializing in bioinformatics, biostatistics, and custom application development for biological research.
+Mulytics is a consulting company specializing in bioinformatics, biostatistics, and custom application development for biological research.
 This website showcases our services, research publications, and developed applications.

 ## Features